What is neurofeedback?

 In neurofeedback therapy, an electroencephalographic (EEG) machine monitors your brainwave patterns.
 These patterns show up on a computer screen as lines, graphs or even simple games.
 You can consciously control your brainwave activity to make the lines or graphs move.

 Supporters of neurofeedback say it can help autistic children develop new brainwave patterns.
-This can help to improve speech, behaviour and other characteristics of autism.
+They believe that this can help improve speech, behaviour and other characteristics of autism.

 What does neurofeedback therapy involve?

-One or more sensors are placed on the scalp and/or ear lobes.
+One or more sensors are placed on a person’s scalp and/or ear lobes.
 These are attached to an EEG machine, which shows the person’s brainwaves on a computer screen as lines, graphs or a simple video game.
-For example, the game might show a car driving, or a ball rising and falling.
+For example, the game might show a car driving or a ball rising and falling.

 Gradually, the brain learns new patterns.

 Neurofeedback sessions might last 20-60 minutes, usually alternating between training and rest.
-At first a person might have three or more sessions a week, with fewer sessions over time.
+At first a person might have 3 or more sessions a week, with fewer sessions over time.

 The number of sessions people need varies.
 One person might do 15 sessions, and another might do 40 or more.

-There is currently no good-quality evidence that neurofeedback helps autistic people.
+There is currently no good-quality evidence that neurofeedback helps autistic children or adults.
 More high-quality research is needed.

 Neurofeedback isn’t recommended as a treatment for speech and language difficulties.